David-DGC/Apple-Music-Preview-Windows-10-21H2/README.md

 Uninstall Apple Music like any other Microsoft Store app, by going to **Settings > Apps > Apple Music Preview > Uninstall**, then just go to your Documents and delete the previous version's "AppleMusicClient" folder and that's it, uninstalled!

 # Known issues
-None that I know of :D. At least none that aren't in the app itself.
+None that I know of that aren't in the regular app itself.
 They can be replicated on Windows 11 as well.

 # Notes
-- This has not been tested on any Windows 10 version from before 21H2.
-But it *should* work just fine.
-As the system files from 2004 and beyond are the same.
+- This has not been tested on any Windows 10 version from before 2004.
+But it *should* work just fine, although you may have to modify the MinVersion in the AppxManifest to match your version from before 2004.